J. F. Brown: Early life

 Brown was born on June 9, 1877, and came to Casa Grande, Arizona in 1908, sent by Southern Pacific to become their agent at the Casa Grande station.
 He would remain in that position until his retirement in 1942.
 He owned a 320-acre ranch in the Casa Grande Valley, 9 miles east of Casa Grande, where he grew alfalfa, maize, corn, cotton, barley, and wheat.
 He also raised Duroc pigs, Holstein cattle, sheep, turkeys, and chicken.
 His acreage was watered by the first large pumping plant and well in the valley.
 Erected in 1915, the pump was capable of handling 1800–2000 gallons per minute.
 Initially, when he purchased the acreage, it was nothing but desert.
 By 1930, Brown had enlarged his ranch to 700 acres.

 Due to his efforts to improve the Casa Grand valley and its infrastructure, as well as his continuous encouragement to entice people to move to the area, he became known as "the father of modern Casa Grande".
 He was also appointed U. S. Land Commissioner for Pinal County in 1912, after Arizona was granted statehood, by Richard P. Sloan.
-He served seven conseecutive terms, until 1943.
+He served seven consecutive terms, until 1943.
 He had been re-appointed for an eighth term by Dave W. Ling, but he declined the offer, instead tending his resignation, feeling that "30 years was long enough for anyone to hold an appointive office".
 Brown was the president of the Casa Grande Valley Water Users' Association.
 He was involved with the development of the San Carlos Irrigation Project.
 In 1911, he traveled to Seattle, Washington, to personally escort the Secretary of the Interior, Walter L. Fisher, to Arizona, and go into detail about the necessity of the irrigation project.